Short explanation of Blockchain?

 There are many crypto exchanges are in market but can we really trust them, we need to know the criteria to understand how to trust a crypto exchange.

 Blocks store the information of a specific transaction, which can include details like the type of transaction and details involved.
 Additionally, each block can be distinguished from other blocks on the chain by a unique signature called a “hash.”
 This code identifies a specific block and the previous block connected to it.

-Depending on how advanced the blockchain technology is, and there are many developers throughout the world constantly advancing this tech, the size of data in each block can be up to 1 MB or more.
+Depending on how advanced the blockchain technology is, and there are many top blockchain developers throughout the world constantly advancing this tech, the size of data in each block can be up to 1 MB or more.
 Additionally, the more advanced the blockchain tech is, the faster the transactions are.

 A Decentralized Public Database

 What makes blockchains so effective is how the data is stored.
 Blockchains are built on peer-to-peer networks to avoid a central location, which is the basic definition of “decentralized.”
 Anyone can analyze or review the digital contents of a blockchain.
 Furthermore, this decentralized construction of a blockchain makes it harder for hackers to completely steal or fully manipulate the entire ledger of information.

 It must be noted that although anyone can view the transactions on a blockchain, they can’t view the identities of the individuals or parties involved in the transactions.
 The identities are protected through the cryptography used in the particular network.
 A popular example of this is cryptocurrency, which is a digital asset that uses high grade cryptography to secure and protect whatever transactions that are using these assets.
 When crypto coins are sent, they use unique addresses (codes) to send from one source to another.
 Identities of the parties are never revealed.
 Instead, the addresses are public.